 According to the Centers for Disease Control and Prevention (CDC), Traumatic brain injury (TBI) is a serious public health concern that results in death and disability for thousands of people each year.
 From 2006 to 2014, TBI- related emergency department visits, hospitalizes, and death increased by 53%.
 Based on CDC, the leading causes are:

-Most traumatic brain injuries can be prevented and we understand there are times when you simply cannot prevent a brain injury.
-Having our lawyers on your side is vital to make sure to you are fairly and properly compensated for your injuries.
+Most Houston brain injuries can be prevented and we understand there are times when you simply cannot prevent a brain injury.
+Having our Houston brain injury lawyer on your side is vital to make sure to you are fairly and properly compensated for your injuries.
 Our goal is to help you pursue your claim against the person responsible for your injuries and to obtain the maximum compensation to help advance your recovery and restore your quality of life.
 The following are the damages that can usually be claimed:

 The contents presented on this website does not, and are not intended to, constitute legal advice.
 Always seek the advice of a qualified legal professional.